II.Professional Development Opportunities: A. Leave Programs

 a.
 Terms of the Program

 The Bowen Faculty Fellowship is a competitive program whose purpose is to provide a one-semester leave for tenured faculty to immerse in a scholarly project after a period of sustained leadership commitments and/or engagement in teaching and pedagogy.
 Under this program, a tenured faculty member is released from all normal teaching and advising responsibilities for one semester.
 This opportunity is limited to tenured faculty.
 Recipients of Bowen Fellowships will be expected to present the results of their work at an appropriate campus-wide event (e.g. Global Studies Seminar, Denison Scientific Association, Faculty Research Dinner, or other equivalent forum) during the year following the leave.
-A report describing the results of the Bowen Fellowship leave must be submitted to the Office of the Provost no later than one month after the completion of the leave period.
+Faculty are expected to address the outcomes of the Bowen leave as part of their next senior or promotional review.

 b.
 Eligibility